ReDit: Reward Dithering for Improved LLM Policy Optimization: Introduction

-In summary, our main contributions are: \begin{itemize} \item We observe that policy optimization under discrete reward functions suffer from unstable gradients and slow convergence (Section~\ref{sec:discrete_reward_challenges}). \item We propose Reward Dithering (\ours{}), a simple yet effective technique that introduces perturbations to discrete rewards.
-This method is shown to accelerate convergence speed and enhance final model performance (Algorithm~\ref{alg:reward_smoothing} and Section~\ref{sec:ours_method}). \item Extensive experiments across diverse downstream tasks, RL algorithms, perturbation distributions and different LLMs demonstrate that \ours{} achieves superior performance and enhanced convergence (Section~\ref{sec:results}). \item Theoretical analysis proves that \ours{} produces an unbiased estimate of the original gradient (Proposition~\ref{prop:unbiased}), introduces beneficial gradient variance that mitigates vanishing and exploding gradients (Proposition~\ref{prop:variance}), and significantly improves convergence speed (Proposition~\ref{prop:bound}). \end{itemize}
+In summary, our main contributions are: \begin{itemize} \item We observe that policy optimization under discrete reward functions suffer from unstable gradients and slow convergence(Section~\ref{sec:discrete_reward_challenges}). \item We propose Reward Dithering (\ours{}), a simple yet effective technique that introduces perturbations to discrete rewards.
+This method is shown to accelerate convergence speed and enhance final model performance (Algorithm~\ref{alg:reward_smoothing} and Section~\ref{sec:ours_method}). \item Extensive experiments across diverse downstream tasks, reinforcement learning algorithms, and perturbation distributions demonstrate that \ours{} achieves superior performance and enhanced convergence (Section~\ref{sec:results}). \item Theoretical analysis proves that \ours{} produces an unbiased estimate of the original gradient (Proposition~\ref{prop:unbiased}) and introduces beneficial gradient variance that mitigates vanishing and exploding gradients (Proposition~\ref{prop:variance}). \end{itemize}